Product Design Program

 Completion of the undergraduate program in Product Design leads to the conferral of the Bachelor of Science in Engineering.
 The subplan "Product Design" appears on the transcript and on the diploma.

 - 20 units minimum (one course in statistics recommended, e.g. STATS 60)

-23 units minimum; at least 15 units must be from School of Engineering approved list
+23 units minimum; at least 12 units of calculus-based Physics and 3-5 units of an additional science class from the School of Engineering approved list

 - Required: One year of Physics 40 series (PHYSICS 41, 43, 45), 12 units